ajs17/memills/content/people/mills-edward-hallock-1819-family/features/baptism.md

   - **[Cantine Lounsbery](https://www.findagrave.com/memorial/89338791/cantine-lounsbery)** (1831-1910)
   - **[Harvey Smiley](https://www.findagrave.com/memorial/24763291/harvey-smiley)** (?-1917)
   - **[Orange Munson](https://www.findagrave.com/memorial/95123044/orange-munson)** (1834-1910):
       - Via findagrave.com: "Orange, the son of Joseph, was born Aug 4 1834; married Mary (his 2nd cousin) Feb 18 1855; and after her death he married Johanna Ada Richardson.
 He was a farmer in 1880.
-They resided in Brookton, NY [Src: Munson Record V2.
+They resided in Brookton NY [Src: Munson Record V2.
 Myron Munson. p.
 1091, 1112]" Church records indicate that Orange Munson "was granted a letter by of the Ch Aug [unclear] 1908 to unite with the Methodist Ch at Erin N.Y." (**Congregational Church 1868-1933 Minutes of Meetings and Membership**)

 Selected data on the participants: